 - Look for a partner based on what’s inside, not what’s outside.
-Maybe “hot,” “rich” and “popular” seem like desirable qualities for a boyfriend or girlfriend to have, but we’re betting that a partner who is funny, sweet, thoughtful, and a good listener would be way more fun to hang out with.
+Maybe “hot,” “rich” and “popular” seem like desirable qualities for a partner to have, but we’re betting that a partner who is funny, sweet, thoughtful, and a good listener would be way more fun to hang out with.

 - Maintain your life outside of your relationship – friends, school, work, sports and other activities should not have to be dumped in order to be in a relationship with someone.
 When you both have your own interests and lives, you’ll have a richer, more exciting relationship when you are able to spend time together.

 - Make sure you are with a person for the right reasons – do you feel good about yourself after spending time with them?
 Are they supportive?
 Caring?
 Kind?
-It might seem that being with someone (even if you are not really into them) is preferable to being alone, but wouldn’t you rather be with someone special?
-It is totally okay to be single!
+It might seem that being with someone (even if you are not really into them) is preferable to being alone, but it is totally okay to be single!

 - Maintain healthy independence.
-When two people care deeply about one another, it’s normal for them to want to spend as much time together as possible.
-But in order to create some space and inject your relationship with fresh perspectives, it’s a good idea to continue maintaining good connections with friends, family, or other individuals outside your relationship.
+When people care deeply about one another, it’s normal for them to want to spend as much time together as possible.
+It’s good to create some space for yourself and maintain good connections with friends, family, or other individuals outside your relationship.

 - Negotiate and compromise.
 It’s important to keep a relationship fair and balanced.
-Both partners need to feel that their voices are heard and their needs are being met.
-If you want to go to a basketball game one night and your partner wants to see a movie, you could go to the game, but make sure you see a movie the next time you go out.
+Partners need to feel that their voices are heard and their needs are being met.
 Equality between partners plays a big role in keeping a relationship healthy.

 - Have fun!
 Yes, a good relationship is hard work, but it shouldn’t be all work.
 So be creative, try new things, and surprise each other.
-Keeping your relationship fresh and exciting (in healthy ways!) will help keep you both happy; and that’s one thing a healthy relationship should be.
+Have fun and laugh together!

-From asking someone out to actually going out, dating can be stressful.
-Sometimes it seems like you can’t find the right words, don’t do the right thing, or are just plain confused.
-Unfortunately, there are no magic answers to the whole dating thing, but there are a few tips we can recommend to help you navigate the sometimes treacherous waters of going out.
+Dating can be stressful.
+Sometimes it seems like you can’t find the right words, do the right thing, or are just plain confused.
+Here are a few tips we have to help you navigate dating.

 - Be respectful when asking someone out.
-Whether the answer is “yes” or “no,” it’s important to respect the other person’s feelings and behave in a responsible manner.
+Whether the answer is “yes” or “no,” it’s important to respect the other person’s feelings.

 - Make sure you have good hygiene: take a shower, brush your teeth, etc…